BinaryMoon/pro-theme-design/views/_articles/0005-make-beautiful-cohesive-wordpress-designs.md

 * **Learn from others** - sites like [Dribbble](https://dribbble.com/BinaryMoon) are great for inspiration, don't be afraid to use ideas, but don't copy outright.
 * **Use a pattern library** - great for consistency, and testing new functionality.
 [Why use a pattern library](https://boagworld.com/design/pattern-library/).
 * **Letter spacing** - more space for capitals, less space for bold.
 [Simple guidelines on letter spacing](http://johndjameson.com/blog/guidelines-for-letterspacing-type/).
 * **Use Math** - make sizes, padding and spacing multiples of a baseline value.
-This helps create harmony.[Mathematical web typography](http://jxnblk.com/writing/posts/mathematical-web-typography/).
+This helps create harmony.
+[Mathematical web typography](http://jxnblk.com/writing/posts/mathematical-web-typography/).
+* **Text Alignment** - Don't justify text; It's hard to read.
+Centered text is ok for headings, and very short text (eg quotes).
+[Justify text with HTML/CSS?
+Don’t do it!](https://designforhackers.com/blog/justify-text-html-css/)

 ## Useful Resources